Helping travelers to Italy since 2008

 • Take time to sit and relax in one of the small bars around the city, or go to the Campo de'Fiori and watch the world go by.
 Visit the Trastevere district and eat at one of the many small trattorias - most of them will stay open.

 • Walk up to the municipal rose gardens on the Aventine Hill.
-It's only open for a very short time each year, which includes May Day.
+The 'Roseto Comunale' traditionally opens from late April (around Rome's birthday on April 21) to mid-June, not specifically tied to May 1.
 The gardens are well worth seeing and there's a great view of the city from there.

 • Or (our favourite) take a picnic up to the lovely Borghese Gardens.
 It's a beautiful, green, cool oasis in the heart of Rome.
 And you'll be joining families enjoying May Day in the traditional Italian way.